Holtder/talos/docs/about.md

 For his masters thesis he aimed to create an overview and review of available tools in the world of mobile health applications that might aid in preventing [nosocomial infections](https://en.wikipedia.org/wiki/Hospital-acquired_infection).

 Ender's penchant for including all things nerdy in other aspects of his life (see: Talos) started from an early moment in his life, when he was named after the main character of a [science-fiction novel](https://en.wikipedia.org/wiki/Ender%27s_Game).
-When not at work, Ender likes to play board- or computergames, paint miniatures or play Dungeons and Dragons.
+When not at work, Ender plays boardgames/computergames, paints miniatures or runs a campaign in Dungeons and Dragons.

 <br clear="right"/>